Guides & Analyses

 What is Morocco’s most famous product worldwide

-Argan oil is the most recognizable thanks to its rare origin and premium beauty/food markets.
+Argan oil is often the most recognizable Moroccan product internationally because its origin is rare and its premium image is strong.

 Why are Moroccan phosphates so important internationally

-They are essential to fertilizer production, which supports agriculture worldwide.
+They are essential to fertilizer production, which connects Morocco directly to agricultural productivity on a global scale.

 Which Moroccan exports reflect tradition and craftsmanship